Brioleays/tastyhub-recipe-frontend/README.md

 ## log
 - Day 1 , environment setup , 8/7/25
 - Day 2 , Static header navbar and hero section , 9/7/25
+- Day 3, finetuning of the day 2 exercise, mobile responsiveness and the recipe cards, 10/7/25